Migrating your e-commerce shop is an important step – but can sometimes be a tricky process.

 It is essential that you choose the appropriate tool for the migration process.
 Consider using automated tools, which reduce the most time-consuming tasks and can prove very effective for large volumes of data, or for multi-store projects.
 The different data backup and migration modules listed on the Marketplace Addons PrestaShop are available to suit your budget and the complexity and nature of your project.

 The Migration Pro module is one the most competitive for your migration project.
 With excellent value for money, it ensures easy, fast and effective data migration.
 Since no technical developments are required, you can securely configure and upgrade your shop to the latest version of PrestaShop with ease.
+In order to make that process even smoother, you can also check our template-specific packs, for the Minimal, Shopping, and Lifestyle templates.

 5. What's the right SEO strategy?